-The Clean Water Act includes the National Pollutant Discharge Elimination System (NPDES) permitting program As of January 2003, 44 states and territories are authorized to issue NPDES stormwater permits.
+$The Clean \ Water \ Act includes \ the \ National \ Pollutant \ Discharge \ Elimination \ System \ (NPDES) \ permitting \ programmer \ programmer$ As of January 2003, 44 states and territories are authorized to issue NPDES stormwater permits.
 If your state isn't authorized to operate the NPDES stormwater permit program, EPA issues the permits.
 Permits vary from state to state, so contact your state or EPA for specific information.
 Your permitting authority has specific information on your state's NPDES stormwater permit program.
-In general, construction permits require construction operators to do all of the following:
+In general, construction permits require construction operators

-- · Develop and implement a stormwater pollution prevention plan - Submit a permit application or notice of intent (NOI) - · Comply with the permit, including maintaining BMPs and inspecting the site
+- · Develop and implement a stormwater pollution prevention plan - Submit a permit application or notice of intent (NOI) - .
+Comply with the permit, including maintaining BMPs and inspecting the site